 What do I think of the available records!

-It is great that this site not only includes vital records such as documents pertaining to birth, marriage and death but also census records as well.
+It is great that this site not only includes vital records such as documents about birth, marriage, and death but also census records as well.

 Anyone who has already begun their family history journey will very well know the importance of all of these documents for their research.

-Tip: When checking records try to read between the lines.
-Ask yourself questions, such as why your ancestors children were not born in the same country.
-Maybe they had to move in order to find work.
+When checking records try to read between the lines.
+Ask yourself questions, such as why your ancestors’ children were not born in the same country.
+Maybe they had to move to find work.